-When you lose out on sleep (you should never really have any less than 7+ hours a night) it’s been shown that you’re very likely to suppress your body’s natural ability to maximise test release.
+When you lose out on sleep (you should never really have any less than 7+ hours a night) it’s been shown that you’re very likely to suppress your body’s natural ability to maximize test release.

 When you were younger – you may have worn a lack of sleep with pride.
 Now that you’re older and wiser; you should know it’s just plain dumb, not to mention damaging.

-Manage your schedule however you can to ensure that you get that all important shut eye.
+Manage your schedule however you can to ensure that you get that all-important shut-eye.

 If you want to ensure your natural testosterone levels remain at a constant high-point; eat more of the following items:

 - Olive oil

 As per our estrogen high food list – this list doesn’t contain every testosterone boosting food type available but it does give an accessible overview of the items you should be including more of.
 As you might have figured out already, the emphasis is on healthy fats.

 Studies have shown that increased levels of body fat may actually assist in the production of estrogen – view this as a vicious circle whereas one component feeds into the other thus ensuring both elements can co-exist together.
 New Medical Life Sciences Site.
 (2013, March 28).
 Study indicates a link between estrogen and body fat storage.
 Retrieved from https://www.news-medical.net/news/20130328/Study-indicates-link-between-estrogen-and-body-fat-storage.aspx Therefore, to lower estrogen efficiently one must lower the body fat content.